Categories: Self Management Tips

 “ I don’t know what to do with my business when it’s time to retire.”

 You can relate to one or a couple of these.
-You may have another list describing all the big things you need to do, but you never seem to have enough energy and focus to finish them.
+You may have another list detailing all the major tasks you need to accomplish, but you never seem to have enough energy and focus to complete them.
 You can try out the formula for change on one of these and email me to work out a plan.

 Coach Dave